 Polar Bears

 You do not want to encounter a polar bear.
 They are the largest species of bear in the world.
 In addition, since they are not used to being in the proximity of humans, they are more likely to view humans as prey.
 You are unlikely to defeat a polar bear by either fighting back or playing dead.
 Your best defense is avoiding them in the first place, which is pretty easy to do as they are only found in the most northern polar regions of Canada, Alaska, Russia, and all of Greenland.
 Polar bear attacks are extremely uncommon.
 There are, on average, one to three a year, anywhere on Earth.
 If there is any possibility you will encounter a polar bear, be sure to pack bear spray, and signal flares are also recommended.
 Polar bears are very brave, very tough beings.
-But screaming fireballs tend to deter them.
+But screaming fireballs tends to deter them.